 technology innovations and teams in over a dozen countries.

-Sabaa is also the co-founder of Wealthie Works Daily, a media + fintech venture that will soon initiate the opening of investment accounts for kids.
-Wealthie’s patent-pending media and distribution technology was directly inspired by the short format content marketing success of Filminute.
+Sabaa is also the co-founder of Wealthie Works Daily, a media + fintech venture that will soon initiate the opening of investment accounts for kids and families.
+Last but not least, Sabaa is Chief Creative Officer of Cossette, Canada’s largest marketing and advertising agency.

 (Filminute Co Founder.
 Head of Jury)

 John Ketchum is the co-founder of Filminute and has been the Head of Jury since the festival’s inception.
 He has over 20 years of international film and marketing industry experience and, over

 the past decade, has built a worldwide community of indie filmmakers and creative producers with whom he is now working with to expand the initiative’s reach and support of both independent film and independent filmmakers.

 Ignacio F. Rodo